Sustainability | Environment | Risk ManagementTCFD/TNFD

 3.2 Climate change and nature-related risk management processes

-The Sustainability Promotion Department, which leads the TDK Group's sustainability activities, identifies risks and opportunities related to sustainability items, including climate change and natural capital, implements measures, and conducts monitoring.
+The Safety & Environment Group, which leads the TDK Group's environmental activities, identifies risks and opportunities related to environmental items implements measures, and conducts monitoring.

 3.3 Group-wide risk management process